Economics (ECO)

 ECO 3317.
 International Economics.

-A study of the basis for trade among nations and the means of its financing, customs unions, balance-of-payments problems, and similar issues.
-(MULT) Prerequisite: ECO 2314 and ECO 2315 both with grades of "C" or better and [MATH 1329 or MATH 2331 or MATH 2471] any with a grade of "D" or better and a minimum 2.0 Overall GPA.
+This course studies how countries are integrated through international trade and international finance.
+It analyzes major theories of international trade, the sources of gains from trade, and the economic effects of trade barriers.
+The course also explores exchange rate determination and the role of monetary and fiscal policy in open economies.
+Students apply theoretical frameworks to evaluate international economic policy and global financial interactions.
+Prerequisite: ECO 2314 and ECO 2315 both with grades of "C" or better and [MATH 1329 or MATH 2471] any with a grade of "D" or better and a minimum 2.0 Overall GPA.

 Grade Mode: Standard Letter